stonefl/stonefl.github.io/_posts/2018-02-06-install-anaconda-on-hosted-linux-server.md

 ## Installing Anaconda

 ### Download
-The best way to install Anaconda for Python 3 is to download the latest Anaconda installer from [Anaconda Download page](https://www.anaconda.com/download/#linux).
+You can download the latest Anaconda installer from [Anaconda Download page](https://www.anaconda.com/download/#linux).
 At the time of writing, the latest version is 5.0.1 for Python 3.6.

 From the folder where you want to save the installer, you can use `curl` to download the link that you copied from the Anaconda website:
 ```
 $ curl -O https://repo.continuum.io/archive/Anaconda3-5.0.1-Linux-x86_64.sh
 ```
-It will take a while.
-The istaller can be deleted after running it.
+It will take a while to download.

 ### Verify(Optional)
-Once the downloading process is done, you can verify the data integrity of the installer with `MD5` or `SHA-256`cryptographic hashes.
+Once the downloading process is done, you can verify the data integrity of the installer with `MD5` or `SHA-256`cryptographic hashes:
 ```
 $ md5sum Anaconda3-5.0.1-Linux-x86_64.sh
 ```